How Bill Simmons built a successful career. Explore key moments that defined the journey.

 Bill Simmons' contract with ESPN expired in September 2015 and was not renewed.

-In September 2015, Bill Simmons' contract with ESPN was set to expire.
-On May 8, 2015, ESPN announced they would not be renewing the contract.
-On May 15, 2015, it was announced Simmons would no longer work at ESPN, effective immediately.
+In September 2015, ESPN president John Skipper announced that the sports media conglomerate would not be renewing Bill Simmons's contract.
+It was announced that Simmons would no longer be working at ESPN, effective immediately.

-In October 2015, Bill Simmons began his multi-platform deal with HBO.
+In October 2015, Bill Simmons started his new multi-platform deal with HBO.

 On October 30, 2015, months after deciding not to renew its contract with Bill Simmons, ESPN shut down the Grantland website.

-In the fall of 2015, Bill Simmons launched his venture, the Bill Simmons Media Group.
+In the fall of 2015, Bill Simmons launched his venture, the Bill Simmons Media Group, which includes several podcasts and The Ringer website.

-In 2016, Simmons founded The Ringer, a sports and pop culture website and podcast network, and became its CEO.
+In 2016, Bill Simmons founded The Ringer, a sports and pop culture website and podcast network, and became its CEO.
+He also hosted "Any Given Wednesday with Bill Simmons" on HBO for one season.

-On May 30, 2017, Vox Media announced that it had entered into a deal to provide advertising sales and access to its publishing platform as part of a revenue sharing agreement with The Ringer.
+On May 30, 2017, Vox Media announced that it had entered into a deal to provide advertising sales and access to its publishing platform to The Ringer as part of a revenue-sharing agreement.
+Simmons retained editorial control of the website.

 In late July 2018, it was revealed that HBO decided to renew Bill Simmons' contract to remain with the network moving forward.